haykodarb/portfolio/posts/new-forms-of-production.md

 The privilege of belonging to a community which adheres to the “to each according to his needs” half of the slogan is not exclusive to programmers, artists can build wonderful things exclusively by using tools like Krita, Blender and Inkscape, gamemakers can use Godot, and virtually anyone can watch media using VLC, browse the web in Firefox, send emails through Thunderbird, write articles in LibreOffice, etc, etc.

-So, who creates this wonderful tools, who offers their living labour to be turned into dead labour that escapes it’s fate as capital and ends up as collective wealth?
+So, who creates these wonderful tools, who offers their living labour to be turned into dead labour that escapes it’s fate as capital and ends up as collective wealth?
 Well, people dedicating their free time to do (mostly) unpaid and voluntary labour because they wish to build marvelous things alongside each other.
 It is usually workers looking to build tools that they’d like to have at their disposal, hoping to escape the division of labour that plagues their everyday lives, to escape the alienation of selling their labour-force to a capitalist and wishing to prove their potential as something more than money-making machines.

 It’s workers trying to break free of their condition as workers and return to being people, who contribute as they can and who take as they need.
 They have found a certain freedom in their labour which they are robbed of in their day-to-day jobs.
 These are the people who fulfill the “From each according to their abilities” half of the slogan.
 They contribute as much as they can, whenever they can, however they can.

 The anti-capitalist nature of Open Source Software should be evident in this quote from Marx, from Chapter 5 of Wage Labour and Capital:

 > Capital does not consist in the fact that dead labour serves living labour as a means for new production.
-It consists in the fact that living labour serves dead labour as the means of preserving and multiplying its exchange value. [[link]](https://www.marxists.org/archive/marx/works/1847/wage-labour/ch05.htm)
+It consists in the fact that living labour serves dead labour as the means of preserving and multiplying it's exchange value. [[link]](https://www.marxists.org/archive/marx/works/1847/wage-labour/ch05.htm)

 It should be fairly obvious now that the production of Open Source Software consists of dead labour serving living labour as a means of creating new tools and services and not as a dominion of dead labour over living labour in the pursuit of profit.